felixheck/laabr/docs/api.md

 *Hint:* disable the respective format, get the complete logged message and inspect the properties.
 With this it is quite easy to define custom tokens.

 ## `laabr.preset(<string> key, <string|false> preset)`
 To define own format presets, simply invoke `laabr.preset()` with an unique key and a format string.
-Use your own or provided presets for an easy reuse and exchange by passing the key to `laabr.format()` instead of the format string itself.
-Run `laabr.format` before registering the plugin.
+Use your own or provided presets for an easy reuse and exchange by passing the key to `laabr.format()` instead of the format string itself.<br/>Best Practise: Run `laabr.preset` before registering the plugin.

 ``` js
 laabr.preset('server.env', ':time :environment :host :host[port]');